City of Boulder Human Relations Commission (HRC)

 Organizations are eligible for grants with a maximum amount of $1,500 for each event.
 There is also a supplemental grant of up to $2,000 from the Office of Arts and Culture for proposals that include an arts component.

-Events will be held during Celebration of Immigrant Heritage Month in June 2021.
+This funding cycle will support online only events held as part of the city’s Celebration of Immigrant Heritage Month in June 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Proposals may be submitted either by mail, hand-delivery, or email to:

 Department of Housing and Human Services

 City of Boulder